marshallward/mom6-gpu-report/gpu_report.rst

    CPU output, but the GPU output does not seem to respect parentheses when producing FMA output, and we see answer changes.

-   Until this is fixed on the compiler side, we much for now disable FMAs.
+   Until this is fixed on the compiler side, we must for now disable FMAs.

 ``-Minfo=all``
    Ths is not necessary, but provides interesting (if overwhelming) updates on GPU usage.

-..
-TODO: Error for missing LDFLAGS?

 ``do concurrent`` Support